It’s seriously a jungle out there, and for newly hatched blogs, it’s even harder to survive.

 Not cool, and it definitely doesn’t do any good for search engine optimization.

 Before you write your first blog post, you should change the permalink settings to simply be the name of the post that you create.
-For WordPress users, it simply means doing exactly what the picture below shows:permalink-structure
+For WordPress users, it simply means doing exactly what the picture below shows:

 Under Settings > Permalinks, click on Custom Structure, and insert the code below into the Custom Structure field: